alecmestroni/DIGITAL-PRODUCT-TESTER/README.md

 ---

-### Test Executed :
+### Test Executed:

-- Visit the site's home page
+- Visit the site's home page.
-- The user clicks on the 'Publish your ad' button
+- The user clicks on the 'Publish your ad' button.
-- Verify that the ad publication page is displayed
+- Verify that the ad publication page is displayed.
-- Check that the ad is present on all pages
+- Check that the ad is present on all pages.
-- Check that the ad title is spelled correctly
+- Check that the ad title is spelled correctly.
-- Check that the text of the ad is spelled correctly
+- Check that the text of the ad is spelled correctly.
-- Check that the clickable text redirects to the correct page
+- Check that the clickable text redirects to the correct page.
 - Ensure that the user can log out correctly after publishing the ad.

 ![img1](https://github.com/alecmestroni/DIGITAL-PRODUCT-TESTER/blob/master/cypress/fixtures/img/test-exec.png?raw=true)

 ---

-### Test Coverage :
+### Test Coverage:

 ![img2](https://github.com/alecmestroni/DIGITAL-PRODUCT-TESTER/blob/master/cypress/fixtures/img/viewport.png?raw=true)